 Practical Steps Toward Detached Attachment

-Another tool is gratitude.
-By cherishing the present moment, we reduce the fear of loss.
-When gratitude is paired with acceptance, it becomes a powerful antidote to attachment.
-The Stoic philosopher Epictetus reminds us to "kiss your children goodnight, but remember, they are not yours; they are lent to you for a time."
+Gratitude is another powerful ally.
+It centers us in the present and reduces fear of loss.
+When paired with acceptance, it transforms our relationship with change.
+As Epictetus reminds us, "Kiss your children goodnight, but remember, they are not yours; they are lent to you for a time."

 The Role of Moral Stories